LenRenko/lotus-downloader/README.md

 ---
 #### Where to get the .exe file ?
-- You can get the exe file [here](https://github.com/LenRenko/lotus-downloader-v2/releases) or click on release on the right.
+- You can get the installer exe file [here](https://github.com/LenRenko/lotus-downloader-v2/releases).

 #### How to use it ?
 - Go to youtube and copy the url of your favorite song or video